 Plus, you can also comb your hair back while you use shampoo or conditioner in the shower, this will help in training the hair to slick back as well as cleaning it effectively.

 5. Hairbands or Headbands:

-These accessories are great to prevent your hair from flopping forward and train your hair to lay back.
-To get the best of results, you need to use them after combing or brushing hair backwards after having a shower.
+These accessories are great for preventing your hair from flopping forward and training your hair to lay back.
+To get the best results, you need to use them after combing or brushing your hair backward after having a shower.